Skip to content

 The Hidden Costs People Often Miss

 Many people find that the sticker price of a repair versus a replacement tells only part of the story.
 It can help to think about what you are actually getting for your money.
 A repaired item you already own may have qualities — build, materials, familiarity — that a cheaper modern equivalent simply does not match.
-This is worth considering before assuming newer means better.
+This is worth noting before assuming newer means better.

 There is also the environmental side.
 Manufacturing a new product carries a carbon cost that rarely appears on a price tag.
 Disposal of the old item adds to that.
 One approach is to treat these as real costs, even if they are harder to quantify.
 The calculator above focuses on the financial picture, but the broader value of repair often goes well beyond the numbers alone.